Amed Rosario Preview, Player Props: Dodgers vs. Guardians

-On Wednesday, Amed Rosario (hitting .194 in his past 10 games) and the Los Angeles Dodgers face the Cleveland Guardians, whose starting pitcher will be Xzavion Curry.
-First pitch is at 7:10 PM ET.
+Thursday, Amed Rosario and the Los Angeles Dodgers take on the Cleveland Guardians and Gavin Williams, with the first pitch at 1:10 PM ET.

-In his most recent game he had a one-hit performance (1-for-3) against the Marlins.
+In his most recent action (on August 19 against the Marlins) he went 1-for-3 with a double.

 Amed Rosario Game Info & Props vs. the Guardians